GMOD/jbrowse-components/website/docs/user_guides/alignments_track.md

 modification.
 It uses two modes:

 1. Modifications mode - draws the modifications as they are
-2. Methylation mode - draws both unmodified and modifified CpGs (unmodified positions are not indicated by the MM tag and this mode considers the sequence context)
+2. Methylation mode - draws both unmodified and modified CpGs (unmodified positions are not indicated by the MM tag and this mode considers the sequence context)